kcarnold/cs344/content/units/05learning/_index.md

 - Discussion summary (come prepared to contribute)
 - Classification losses and metrics
   - the bracket vs the Elo
+  - cross-entropy: intuition and math <!-- connect this to the `plot_top_losses` output: probs and losess -->
+  - how do we make probabilities? softmax (and its relative the sigmoid)
+  - where do the "right" scores come from?
+    - In linear regression we were given the right scores.
+    - In classification, we have to learn the scores from data. (hence Elo scores)

 ### Friday